ChodyFlims/Johntato/README.md

 # Johntato
 CSE-4410 Game Programming Final project

-Hi, I'm Cody Nims and this is my video game Johntato for CSE-4410
+Hi 👋, I'm Cody Nims and this is my video game "Johntato," meant for CSE-4410

 The game features a few levels of varying difficulty